johanhedin/nanoca/doc/SMARTCARD.md

 Remember to use the same label here as in the `--generate-key` step above.
 You will be asked for the User PIN to complete the operation.
-When completed without errors, the file `/tmp/my_name.crt` is not needed any more and can be removed.
+When completed without errors, the file `/tmp/my_name.crt` is not needed anymore and can be removed.

 > [!NOTE]